 Super Star Wars is a fast, gorgeous, but fairly standard action scroller.
 You know the deal – run left to right, shooting any and all creatures that stand in your way, and vacuum up all the powerups you can.
 The levels are all based on scenes or locations from the film, albeit with a few “creative challenges” thrown in.
 You probably won’t remember the scene where Chewbacca had to shoot his way out of a cantina full of hostile aliens, or the one where Luke had to shoot hoverbike-riding Jawas with his landspeeder, but you’ll at least recognize the deserts of Tatooine and the interior hallways of the Death Star when the mayhem rolls through.

 You begin the game as Luke, but later missions will allow you to select control of Han Solo or Chewbacca.
-This offers you nothing other than variety, and the special character abilities invented for the later SSWs are absent here.
+Han can roll and Chewie has a longer life bar, but that’s it for differences – the special character abilities invented for the later SSWs are absent here.
 Each and every character uses a standard blaster, which can be upgraded to more lethal variants by repeatedly collecting weapon powerup icons.
 About a third of the way in, Luke will also be awarded his lightsaber, though he is wildly inept at using it.
 It’s clearly weaker than the upgraded blaster, he swings it like a dumbass, and you’ll have no abilities to block, sweep, reflect shots, or any other fun tricks that are added later in the series.

 The series is known for its batshit NES Logic enemies, and putting a steady amount of them on the screen at once.
 The first game doesn’t disappoint.
 Super Star Wars acts like there’s a money-back guarantee if you don’t have something to fight at all times, and any forward progress is slowed by repeatedly spawning enemies on land and in the air.
 The game sometimes gets choppy for this – but certainly not as often as you’d expect.
 It’s mostly smooth scrolling and quick blasting, until things get particularly hectic (or giant boss enemies arrive on scene).